bitsofcotton/NAND/README.md

 # NAND
 Natural simpler compiler with natural simpler documentation on pairs of file.
-Aims to readability (for me), compact and low-complexity implementation, moderate worst-case speed, no matter better-case speed.
+Aims to small code amount with documentation, moderate worst-case speed, no matter better-case speed with medium functionality.
 And aims to revert operation via randtools solver.
 Library oriented.
 Convert to C language.
 So it's huge, it should import prior sources with license notifications, so multiple file link is needed.
 And, const operation should be hardly calculated to optimize.